Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-society-axialunar.md

 whereas bids that were not selected will stay in the bidder pool until they are selected or a user chooses to unbid.

-Anyone who wants to join the society is required to deposit 1.6 KSM for reserve on AXIALunar and declare the bid amount (1 KSM in this case) that they will receive for joining the society.
+Anyone who wants to join the society is required to deposit 1.6 LUNAR for reserve on AXIALunar and declare the bid amount (1 LUNAR in this case) that they will receive for joining the society.

 ![Society Dashboard](../../assets/society/test_bid.jpg)